elifesciences/sciencebeam-parser/README.md

 What you need before you can go you proceed:

 - Path to [exported computer vision model](https://github.com/elifesciences/sciencebeam-gym#export-inference-model)
-- `color_map.conf` used to train the model (that will be embedded into the model in the future)
 - PDF files, as file list csv/tsv or glob pattern

 The following comman will process files locally: